-His overview of British silent film is informed by the visits Napper made to the British Silent Film Festival in Leicester and his own research resulting in earlier publications.
+His overview of British silent film is informed by the visits Napper made to the British Silent Film Festivalin Leicester and his own research resulting in earlier publications.
 British silent films were long time neglected and even disregarded.
-Napper argues convincingly that this is unfair because there are also in this case many excellent films to be discovered beyond the established canon.
-The melodramatic heritage films of Cecile Hepworth for instance could be compared with the work of Yevgeni Bauer and the Italian diva film.
+Napper argues convincingly that this is unfair because there are also many excellent films to be discovered beyond the established canon.
+The melodramatic heritage films of Cecil Hepworth for instance could be compared with the work of Yevgeni Bauer and the Italian diva film.
 And the young Hitchcock was not the only successful director at the influential studio Gainsborough Pictures: Napper mentions Graham Cutts and Maurice Elvey as directors of comparable level.
-The films of Anthony Asquith have known a revival, thanks also to the availability through the DVD-label of the BFI.
-Others still wait for this kind of revival, for instance the emigrated Hungarian director Géza von Bolváry.
+The films of Anthony Asquith have known a revival, thanks also to their availability on DVD from the BFI.
+Others still wait for this kind of revaluation, for instance the emigrated Hungarian director Géza von Bolváry.

-The book consists of four comprehensive lectures, presenting a balanced survey of a firmly motivated selection of national cinemas.
+The book consists of four comprehensive overviews presenting a balanced survey of judiciously selected national cinemas.
 The danger of namedropping is skilfully avoided.
 It is a pleasure to be guided around.
 Suddenly you reach the last page, leaving you with an appetite for more.
 But the available space is regrettably limited.
-It would have been nice to include also a review of French and Czech silent cinema for instance, and also more reports on the triumphs of restorations, the joy of festival screenings, and the best practices of online fandom.
+It would have been nice to include also a review of French and Czech silent cinema for instance, and also include more reports on the triumphs of restorations, the joy of festival screenings, and the best practices of online fandom.
 Although many silent films are lost, clearly enough there is still much to be discovered.
 This publication offers a well-advised starting point.

 - Lawrence Napper (2018) Silent Cinema: Before the Pictures Got Small.
 New York/Chicester: Columbia University Press/ Wallflower Press.